HLR/DomiKnowS/docs/developer/QUERY.md

 tensor([[48, 97, 72, 9, 83]])  # shape = (1,5)
 ```

-Where `DummySensor00` returns a list of only one `str`, indicating there is only one sentence datanode.
-The sentence datanode has a `'text'` attribute with `'John works for IBM .'`.
+Where `DummySensor00` returns a list of only one `str`, indicating there is only one sentence dataNode.
+The sentence dataNode has a `'text'` attribute with `'John works for IBM .'`.
 `DummySensor01` returns a tensor where the first dimension is 1, which also match the only one sentence.
 Then the vector `tensor([48, 97, 72, 9, 83])` should be associated with the sentence.

 ```python